Guildhall, London: Current building

-The current building began construction in 1411 and completed in 1440.
+Construction began on the current building in 1411 and was completed in 1440 under the supervision of John Croxton.

 The Great Hall did not completely escape damage in the Great Fire of London in 1666; it was partially restored (with a flat roof) in 1670.
 The present grand entrance (the east wing of the south front), in "Hindoostani Gothic", was added in 1788 by George Dance.
 A more extensive restoration than that in 1670 was completed in 1866 by the City of London architect Sir Horace Jones, who added a new timber roof in close keeping with the original hammerbeam ceiling.
 This replacement was destroyed during the Second Great Fire of London on the night of 29/30 December 1940, the result of a Luftwaffe fire-raid.
 It was replaced in 1954 during works designed by Sir Giles Gilbert Scott, though the original hammerbeam design was not retained.
+The large, seated sculpture of Winston Churchill by Oscar Nemon, which was cast by H. H. Martyn & Co., was unveiled by Churchill in 1955.

 Trials at the Guildhall have included those of Anne Askew (the Protestant martyr), Thomas Cranmer (Archbishop of Canterbury) and Lady Jane Grey ("the Nine Days' Queen") as well as Henry Garnet (executed for his complicity in the Gunpowder Plot of 1605).

 The 1783 hearing of the infamous Zong case, the outcome of which focused public outrage about the transatlantic slave trade, also took place at Guildhall.
 On 16 November 1848, the pianist Frédéric Chopin made his last public appearance on a concert platform there.
 The marathon route of the 2012 Summer Olympics passed through Guildhall Yard.

 Present use

+Guildhall continues to serve as the headquarters for the City of London Corporation, with most of its offices housed in modern extensions to the north and west of the original building.
+The North Wing was designed by Giles Gilbert Scott and was built between 1955 and 1958, facing a new public square between Aldermanbury and Basinghall Street.

-The day-to-day administration of the City of London Corporation is now conducted from modern buildings immediately to the north of Guildhall, but Guildhall itself and the adjacent historic interiors are still used for official functions, and it is open to the public during the annual London Open House weekend.
+The West Wing was designed by Richard Gilbert Scott and built between 1970 and 1975 to a modernist style.
+The West Wing is separately listed as a Grade II listed building.
+The older part of Guildhall and the adjacent historic interiors are still used for official functions, and it is open to the public during the annual London Open House weekend.
 Guildhall Art Gallery was added to the complex in the 1990s.
 Guildhall Library, a public reference library with specialist collections on London, which include material from the 11th century onwards, is also housed in the complex.